arnobchak/IoT-Projects-with-NodeMCU/README.md

 - **DHT22/11**: Data pin to `D4`.
 - **OLED Display**: SDA to `D2`, SCL to `D1`.
 - **LED Lights**: Connect each LED to a digital pin (e.g., `D7`, `D8`, `D9`).
+- **Air Quality Sensor (MQ135)**: Analog pin `A0` (if using LDR and MQ135 together, add an analog multiplexer).
+- **Push Buttons**: Connect to digital pins (e.g., `D10` and `D11`).
+- **MPU6050**: SDA to `D2`, SCL to `D1` (I2C bus, shared with OLED if applicable).

 ## Project Details

 ### Light Sensor (LDR)

-The **Light Dependent Resistor (LDR)** is connected to the analog pin `A0` and measures the ambient light level.
-The value is read and published to an MQTT topic `/ldr/value` every 2 seconds.
+The **Light Dependent Resistor (LDR)** measures ambient light and publishes the value to the MQTT topic `/ldr/value` every 2 seconds.

 ### Ultrasonic Sensor (HC-SR04)

-The **HC-SR04 Ultrasonic Sensor** measures distance and is connected via `D5` (Trigger) and `D6` (Echo).
-It publishes distance data to the MQTT topic `/ultrasonic/distance`.
+The **HC-SR04 Ultrasonic Sensor** measures distance and publishes data to the MQTT topic `/ultrasonic/distance`.

 ### Temperature and Humidity Sensor (DHT22/11)

-The **DHT22/11** sensor reads temperature and humidity and publishes the values to MQTT topics `/temperature/value` and `/humidity/value`.
-This sensor connects to `D4`.
+The **DHT22/11** sensor reads temperature and humidity, publishing values to MQTT topics `/temperature/value` and `/humidity/value`.

 ### OLED Display (128x64 I2C)

-The **OLED Display** shows sensor readings, making it easier to visualize data locally.
-The display is connected via I2C (SDA on `D2`, SCL on `D1`).
-You can update the display code to show the latest readings from each sensor.
+The **OLED Display** shows sensor readings locally.
+It can display multiple sensor readings by updating the code to read and print values from each sensor.

 ### LED Control (3 LED Lights)

-Three **LED lights** are connected to digital pins (e.g., `D7`, `D8`, `D9`) and are used as status indicators.
-They can be controlled through MQTT topics to signal various conditions, such as specific sensor thresholds.
+Three **LED lights** can be used as status indicators and controlled via MQTT topics to signal conditions, such as sensor thresholds or warnings.

+### Air Quality Sensor (MQ135)

+The **MQ135** Air Quality Sensor measures air quality (e.g., CO2 levels) and publishes the reading to the MQTT topic `/airquality/value`.

+### Push Buttons

+Two **push buttons** can be configured to send commands or control actions over MQTT, such as toggling LEDs, activating alerts, or triggering specific events.

+### MPU6050 Accelerometer and Gyroscope

+The **MPU6050** sensor measures acceleration and angular velocity, useful for detecting motion or orientation.
+The readings can be published to MQTT topics like `/mpu6050/accel` and `/mpu6050/gyro`.

 ## MQTT Setup

 1. Choose an MQTT broker, such as HiveMQ or Mosquitto.
-Update the MQTT broker address in each sketch with the broker IP or hostname.
+Update the MQTT broker address in each sketch.
-2. Define MQTT topics for each sensor as outlined in the project sections above.
+2. Define MQTT topics for each sensor as outlined in the project details.
-3. Monitor the data from each sensor in real-time using any MQTT client or create a dashboard using MQTT-compatible platforms like **Node-RED** or **Home Assistant**.
+3. Monitor sensor data in real-time using an MQTT client or create a dashboard using platforms like **Node-RED** or **Home Assistant**.

 ## License